ambyshframber/avc/avc.md

 `get`: Read a byte from the input buffer into `a`.
 If the buffer is empty, 0 will be written.
 The buffer is updated every time a newline is sent.

 `gbf`: Get the length of the current input buffer and copy it into `a`.
+If the length is greater than 255, the carry flag is set.

 `brk`: Specifies a debugging breakpoint for the simulation.